duncanmurray/lsyncd_update/README.md

 Set the location of your pyrax credentials file.
 This will store your username and API key that is associated with your account.
 The default location is `/root/.rackspace_cloud_credentials`.

 ###### -p <directory>, --logpath <directory>
 Set the directory to log output from the script to.
 It must exist and be writable by the user running the script.
+The default location in `/var/log/lsyncd/`.

 ######-v, --verbose
 Turn on verbosity.
 By default logs are written to both the terminal and `/var/log/lsyncd_update.py.log`.
 Turning on verbose output changes the logging level from `WARNING` to `DEBUG`.